ChimkinGang/Parkuzzle/README.md

 # Parkuzzle
-A parkour/puzzle minecraft map with action mixed within!
+A two-player parkour/puzzle minecraft map with action mixed within!

 How to play: